Meet our High School Teachers

 Mrs. Robelia teaches physical science and biology at MNVA.
 She graduated from the University of Wisconsin–Madison with a degree in zoology, and from Minnesota State University with a degree in experiential education.
 She has experience teaching both science and math in the metro area.
 Before entering the classroom, she was an instructor on canoe trips in the Boundary Waters, and a deckhand on educational tall ships.

 Mrs. Rohloff joined MNVA in 2015.
 She has been teaching since 2012, and loves incorporating dramatic arts into her instruction when she can.
-She earned her Bachelors in Communication Arts and Literature Teaching from Winona State University, where she also earned a Theatre Minor.
-Mrs. Rohloff likes being able to connect with students from all over the state of MN.
+She earned her bachelor's in communication arts and literature teaching from Winona State University, where she also earned a theatre minor.
+Mrs. Rohloff likes being able to connect with students from all over the state of Minnesota.
 She feels online learning is an excellent option for students to have available, especially those who want to achieve academic success.

 Ms. Schultz began teaching at MNVA in the fall of 2012.
 Prior to this, she taught at Insight School of Minnesota and at high schools in Richfield and Minneapolis.
 Ms. Schultz earned her BA in English Literature and Masters in Education from the University of Minnesota, Twin Cities.
 She enjoys helping her students increase their critical thinking skills while reading a wide variety of literature and informational texts.
 Ms. Schultz believes that online learning helps students learn valuable time management and independent work skills.

 Mrs. Uggerud started at MNVA in 2016.
 She went to college through the University of Minnesota Duluth education program.
-While there she got her BS in 5–8 general science, Life Science, and Physical Science with an emphasis in Chemistry.
-At MNVA she has taught 8th grade Earth Science, Integrated Science, Core Biology, and Applied Chemistry.
-Mrs. Uggerud likes that students are able to find an alternative schooling system that fits their needs and offers more one on one attention.
+While there she got her BS in 5–8 general science, life science, and physical science with an emphasis in chemistry.
+At MNVA she has taught 8th grade earth science, integrated science, core biology, and applied chemistry.
+Mrs. Uggerud likes that students are able to find an alternative schooling system that fits their needs and offers more one-to-one attention.

-Mrs. Undeland graduated from the University of Minnesota, Duluth with a major in secondary education--teaching Math (5–12) and French (7–12), and a minor in coaching (emphasis in volleyball and basketball).
-Mrs. Undeland joined MNVA in fall 2008.
-Mrs. Undeland received an ROE (Recognition of Excellence) Award, for scoring in the top 15% of all test takers who have taken the math content area exam.
-Mrs. Undeland loves being able to work with students throughout the school day in small group or one-on-one.
+Mrs. Undeland graduated from the University of Minnesota, Duluth with a major in secondary education—teaching math (5–12) and French (7–12), and a minor in coaching (emphasis in volleyball and basketball).
+Mrs. Undeland joined MNVA in the fall of 2008.
+Mrs. Undeland received a ROE (Recognition of Excellence) Award, for scoring in the top 15% of all test takers who have taken the math content area exam.
+Mrs. Undeland loves being able to work with students throughout the school day in small group or one-to-one.
 Mrs. Undeland understands the need for alternative options for students, whether working on a professional career, athletic specialty, medical needs, or just taking a French course with MNVA because it is not offered in the student's home district.